Axiomatic Evidence in the Bible

 If reality was not specifically designed to have a purpose or meaning.
 If the ability to properly perceive that reality wasn’t programmed into our minds, how could we perceive anything in that reality accurately.

-If you attempt to remove the concept of the human brain being intelligently designed, you are left to believe it evolved as a simple random by-products of non specific events.
+If you attempt to remove the concept of the human brain being intelligently designed, you are left to believe it evolved as a simple random by-product of non-specific events.
 If our minds where not intelligently designed, we would not be able to trust the very thoughts in our own head including our own perceptions.

-For our thoughts, just like the processes that would have created them, would only be random events of non-intelligent components.
+Consider for example the function of human thought; if everything was a random event of evolution, the processes that would have created the ability to think would have been the result of random events of non-intelligent components.
 If that was the case, how could we trust anything that our senses perceive?
 Everything including the thoughts in our head would be randomized events without direction, purpose or intelligence.
-If this sounds strange to you its because you take for granted the idea that intelligence exists.
+If this sounds strange to you it’s because you take for granted the idea that intelligence exists.

 Intelligence is defined primarily as the ability to perceive and infer information and to process that information for use.
 Intelligence is synonymous with order, as it is the organization of existing pieces to form a specific design.